sunnyboy00/AutoMPI/README.md

 <code>
 node := CreateNode("NodeGUID00001", "192.168.1.20", silentOperation, msgHandler)
 </code>
-Paramaters supplied
+Parameters supplied
 GUID of this node
-Local addaress of this node
+Local address of this node
 if this Node is to run in silentOperation (default is false) An external message handler to process application messages